xled/xled-docs/docs/protocol_details.rst

 2. Among other data server responds with authentication token
 3. Application uses authentication_token in header of request to verify.

-Only after this handshake authenticationa token can be used in other calls.
+Only after this handshake authentication token can be used in other calls.
 Most of them require it.

 Verification of challenge-response
 ----------------------------------

 As part of login process server sends not only authentication token but also challenge-response.
-Application may verify if it shares secret with server - maybe if it is genuine Twinkly device with following algorightm:
+Application may verify if it shares secret with server - maybe if it is genuine Twinkly device with following algorithm:

 1. Generate encryption key

    1. Use secret key: **evenmoresecret!!**
-   2. get byte representation of MAC adress of a server and repeat it to length of the secret key
+   2. get byte representation of MAC address of a server and repeat it to length of the secret key
    3. xor these two values

 2. Encrypt - use rc4 to encrypt challenge with the key